filipe-2/the-coffee-shop/README.md

 - Button to skip one card (left and right).
 - Button to skip three cards (left and right).
 - "Peeking" effect: cards overflowing the edges are partially visible, indicating more content to the user.
+- "Grab to see" functionality for both desktop and mobile.
-- Search form between the carousels with autocomplete functionality.
+- Search form between carousels with autocomplete functionality.
+Opens modal with drink info.
 - Clicking on a carousel card opens a modal with info about the drink.

 ### Special section